Incredible Charts Stock Market Charting Software. Home Site Map About Us Privacy Policy Advertise (pdf) Contact Us

 • Rainbow 3D Moving Averages

-Ivan Ballin's variation of Daryl Guppy's Multiple Moving Averages.
+Ivan Ballin's colorful variation of Daryl Guppy's Multiple Moving Averages.

 • Elder Ray Index

-Developed by Dr Alexander Elder, the Elder-ray indicator measures buying and selling pressure in the market.
-The Elder-ray is often used as part of the Triple Screen trading system.
+Developed by Dr Alexander Elder, the Elder-Ray indicator measures buying and selling pressure in the market and is often used as part of the Triple Screen trading system.

 • Mass Index

-Donald Dorsey predicts trend reversals by comparing trading range over a 9 day period.
+Donald Dorsey's Mass Index predicts trend reversals by comparing trading range over a 9 day period.

 • Negative Volume